Scroll Top

 The EAC accreditation process

 It is possible that the CPD event submission does not contain sufficient information about the event for the panel to proceed with accreditation process.
-In this case, the EAC Educational Development Director will contact the CPD provider by email to request further information.
+In this case, the EAC Educational Development Lead will contact the CPD provider by email to request further information.
 It is also possible that the number of hours has been miscalculated or there is insufficient information about the speaker.
-In this case, the EAC Educational Development Director will contact the CPD provider by email to clarify this.
+In this case, the EAC Educational Development Lead will contact the CPD provider by email to clarify this.

 If the event is awarded CPD hours, the event provider will receive an automated email stating the event has been published (please check junk mail).
-If the event is not awarded CPD hours, the event provider will be contacted by the EAC Educational Development Director by email with notification of the decision and the reason why the event was not awarded CPD hours.
+If the event is not awarded CPD hours, the event provider will be contacted by the EAC Educational Development Lead by email with notification of the decision and the reason why the event was not awarded CPD hours.

 It is possible that partial hours may be awarded to events, particularly conferences, where some sessions do not meet the criteria for the awarding of CPD hours by the EAC.

 Events which are being re-run are required to re-submit their event for accreditation.
 Events which have been accredited following a panel process, do not require a second panel process, provided event content, hours and speakers have not changed.
-Accreditation of these events is carried out by the EAC Educational Director only.
+Accreditation of these events is carried out by the EAC Educational Lead only.
 Normally, this process does not exceed 3 weeks.
 Please note that this process may take longer during peak holiday seasons such as Christmas, Easter and the European summer vacation time (usually July – August).

 Following the awarding of CPD hours by the EAC: